actions/partner-runner-images/README.md

 ### Support Policy

-- Updates to each image are owned and managed by the partner providing the image
+- Updates to each image are owned and managed by the partner providing the image, not GitHub
 - GitHub makes no warranties or guarantees for the images or their contents
 - Each partner image will have a different term of support depending on the partner, partner support links can be found below